 Exposure to propylene oxide in the general public in Canada via foods is expected to be low.
 Propylene oxide food additives break down into non-toxic products when combined with water during food production.
 Health Canada conducts surveillance of propylene oxide in foods through the Food Safety Action Plan (FSAP).
 Propylene oxide was not detected in any of the 1,064 samples collected for analysis between 2009-2011.

 Propylene oxide releases to the environment are reportable to the National Pollutant Release Inventory (NPRI) in Canada.
 A total of 0.004 t was recorded for on-site releases in 2015.
-A search of the US Household Products Database for propylene oxide yielded the following results:
+A search of the US Consumer Product Information Database for propylene oxide yielded the following results: